-Abu Nasr Muhammad al- Farabi, one the earliest Islamic intellectuals who were instrumental in transmitting the doctrines of Plato and Aristotle to the Muslim world, had a considerable influence on the later Islamic philosophers such as Avicenna.
+Abu Nasr Muhammad al-Farabi was one the earliest Islamic intellectuals who was instrumental in transmitting the doctrines of Plato and Aristotle to the Muslim world.
+He had a considerable influence on the later Islamic philosophers such as Avicenna.

-He was an outstanding linguist who translated the Greek works on Aristotle and Plato and made a considerable additions to them of his own.
+He was an outstanding linguist who translated the Greek works of Aristotle and Plato and made considerable additions to them of his own.

 He earned the nickname Mallim-e-Sani, which is translated as “second master” or “second teacher”.

-Al-Farabi completed his earlier education at Farab and Bukhara but, later on, he went to Baghdad for higher studies, where he studied and worked for a long time.
-During this period he acquired mastery over several languages as well as various branches of knowledge and technology.
-Farabi contributed considerably to science, philosophy, logic, sociology, medicine, mathematics and music, but the major ones are in philosophy, logic and sociology and for which he stands out as an Encyclopedist.
+Al-Farabi completed his earlier education at Farab and Bukhara.
+Later on he went to Baghdad for higher studies where he studied and worked for a long time.
+During this period he acquired mastery of several languages as well as various branches of knowledge and technology.
+Farabi contributed considerably to science, philosophy, logic, sociology, medicine, mathematics and music.
+His major contributions were in philosophy, logic and sociology and for which he stands out as an Encyclopedist.

 Contributions and Achievements:

-Later in his work, Al-Farabi laid down in Platonic fashion the qualities necessary for the ruler, he should be inclined to rule by good quality of a native character and exhibit the right attitude for such rule.
-At the heart of Al-Farabi’s political philosophy is the concept of happiness in which people cooperate to gain contentment.
+Later in his work, Farabi laid down in Platonic fashion the qualities necessary for the ruler.
+He stated that a ruler should be inclined to rule by a good quality of a native character and exhibit the right attitude for such rule.
+At the heart of Al-Farabi’s political philosophy is the concept of happiness, in which people cooperate to gain contentment.
 He followed the Greek example and the highest rank of happiness was allocated to his ideal sovereign whose soul was ‘united as it were with the Active Intellect’.
-Therefore Farabi served as a tremendous source of aspiration for intellectuals of the middle ages and made enormous contributions to the knowledge of his day, paving the way for the later philosopher and thinkers of the Muslim world.
+Farabi served as a tremendous source of aspiration for intellectuals of the middle ages and made enormous contributions to the knowledge of his day, paving the way for the later philosopher and thinkers of the Muslim world.

-Farabi also participated in writing books on early Muslim sociology and a notable book on music titled Kitab al-Musiqa (The Book of Music) which is in reality a study of the theory of Persian music of his day, although in the West it has been introduced as a book on Arab music.
+Farabi also participated in writing books on early Muslim sociology and a notable book on music titled Kitab al-Musiqa (The Book of Music).
+This book is, in reality, a study of the theory of Persian music of his day, although in the West it has been introduced as a book on Arab music.
 He invented several musical instruments, besides contributing to the knowledge of musical notes.
 It has been reported that he could play his instrument so well as to make people laugh or weep at will.
-Al-Farabi’s treatise Meanings of the Intellect dealt with music therapy, where he discussed the therapeutic effects of music on the soul.
+Farabi’s treatise Meanings of the Intellect dealt with music therapy, where he discussed the therapeutic effects of music on the soul.

-Farabi traveled to many distant lands throughout his life and gained many experiences a lot, due to which he made so many contributions for which he is still remembered and acknowledged.
-Inspite of facing many hardships, he worked with full dedication and made his name among the popular scientists of history.
+Farabi traveled to many distant lands throughout his life and gained many experiences.
+As a result, he made many contributions for which he is still remembered and acknowledged.
+Despite facing many hardships he worked with full dedication and made his name among the popular scientists of history.
 He died a bachelor in Damascus in 339 A.H. /950 A.D. at the age of 80 years.